 Can I run the Edge extension and the desktop app simultaneously?

 Yes.
 Running the Edge extension for browser traffic while the desktop app handles full device protection is a common setup that gives you flexible privacy without overcomplicating your workflow.
-Is zenmate vpn safe and private: is zenmate vpn safe for privacy, streaming, security, and speed in 2025

 What should I do if the Edge extension stops working after a Windows update?

 First, restart Edge, then restart the CyberGhost extension.
 If needed, reinstall the extension or check for updates to Edge or the CyberGhost app.
 If problems persist, contact support.
+F5 big ip edge vpn client download windows to install, configure, and troubleshoot on Windows

 Is there a difference between CyberGhost Edge extension and other VPN extensions for Edge?